kliu57/go-go-web/README.md

    `cd go-go-web`

-3. Install the tomlkit package
+3. Install packages

    `pip install tomlkit`
+   `pip install python-frontmatter`

 4. Check that you have the latest version of the app.